 Welcome!
-I am a first-year graduate student at Boston University working in the Low-Mass Star Group.
+I am a second-year graduate student at Boston University working in the Low-Mass Star Group.
 My research interests are primarily the detection and charaterization of Earth-like exoplanets.
 With my advisor, Phil Muirhead, I am currently planning a multi-year search for transiting exoplanets around brown dwarfs, sub-stellar objects that may host ideal targets for follow-up atmospheric characterization with the James Webb Space Telescope.
 You can view a copy of my CV here.

 55 Cancri e is a transiting super-Earth exoplanet that is in a 0.75-day orbit around a Sun-like star.
-Using state-of-the-art decorrelation techniques, I confirm that the planet exhibits significant variability in its eclipse depth, which may be indicative of volcanic activity.
+Using state-of-the-art decorrelation techniques, I confirmed that the planet exhibits significant variability in its eclipse depth, which may be indicative of volcanic activity.
 Read the paper here: Tamburo, P., Mandell, A., Deming, D., & Garhart, E. 2018, AJ, 155, 5.

 I co-authored a paper that found evidence for a stratospheric temperature inversion on the hot Jupiter exoplanet WASP-18b.
 Earth hosts such a temperature inversion in the ozone layer, which helps protect us from damaging radiation.
 As a result, understanding temperature inversions may have important implications in the search for life on exoplanets.
 Read the paper here: Sheppard, K., Mandell, A. M., Tamburo, P. et al. 2017, ApJL, 850, 2.
 Read the NASA press release here.